Star1xr/Pardus-On-Android/readme.md

 ./startgnome_pardus.sh
 ```

-for login with user, you need to change script with `nano script.sh` . for example
+for login with user, you need to change your_username part to your username script with `nano script.sh`, for example
 `nano startkde_pardus.sh`.
 Change your_username to which is your added user on [users part](#users) example:

 ```